 Does your site fail these mobile checks?

-🔴 Buttons too close (At least 48x48px for touch targets)
+- Buttons are too close (At least 48x48px for touch targets)

 Fix: Ensure touch elements are sized properly.
 Adopt a mobile-first design.
 Test regularly using Google’s Mobile-Friendly Test.